2026 - Affordable Housing: Enhancement Projects / Production

 The Affordability Gap

-San Francisco has increasingly become unaffordable to wider sections of the population in the past two decades, and is one of the most expensive housing markets in the country.
+San Francisco has increasingly become unaffordable to wider sections of the population in the past two decades and is one of the most expensive housing markets in the country.
 According to the Planning Department’s San Francisco Housing Needs and Trends report, this trend has intensified in the past five years due to the high-wage job growth in the region.
-Low- and moderate-income households are being replaced by higher income households and many of our existing households are at risk of losing their housing at the current affordable rates.
+Low- and moderate-income households are being replaced by higher income households and many of our existing households are at risk of losing their housing at current rates of affordable housing availability.
 The result is that many households are cost burdened.
 HUD considers any household paying more than 30% of their gross income on rent to be cost burdened, and households that pay more than 50% of their gross income on rent to be severely cost burdened.

-2024 - Affordable Housing - Overview
+2026 - Affordable Housing - Overview

 Affordable Housing